pocketworks/pocketworks-web-2017/_posts/blog/2017-01-13-giving-instant-gratification-to-increase-your-app-user-base.md

 With these apps, users quickly experience the value of the app.

 ## Should I be worried?
-It may sound dramatic, but if your app idea doesn’t give some instant gratification, you should consider it a big potential warning sign.
-It might be that your app isn’t geared up for instant gratification.
-It might need people to wait a little time before they get something from it.
-Or it may require them to invest energy in order to get something back out.
+It may sound dramatic, but if your app idea doesn’t give some instant gratification, you should consider it a potential warning sign.
+Of course, not all apps are geared up for instant gratification.
+Instead, your app might need people to wait a little time before they get something from it.
+Uber and Deliveroo have this problem, and there are ways around it.

 ## Ways to inject instant gratification and increase engagement
-If your app is more of a “slow burn” when it comes to giving value, it’s worth seeing if you can find a way to inject a little instant gratification.
+If your app is more of a “slow burn” when it comes to giving value to users, it’s worth exploring how to inject a little instant gratification in there.
 This will help keep users engaged and encourage them to come back repeatedly.

 Here are some apps that give instant gratification, even though the real value is delayed